eug/import/README.md

 source yeash

-include libs/file.isdir
+use core/file.isdir
-include libs/string.to_lower
+use core/string.to_lower
-include libs/string.to_upper as upper
+use core/string.to_upper as upper

 if [ ! $(isdir "$1") ]; then
     echo $(to_lower "$1 YEASH!")